andrewGreggSAS/azure-viya-partner-sandpit-iac/README.md

 git clone https://github.com/andrewGreggSAS/azure-viya-partner-sandpit-iac
 ```
 ### Step 2 - Edit
-*core-variables.yaml* MUST be edited with your own details,
+There are 4 configuration (YAML) files to edit
-  * git credentials for github,
+1. *core-variables.yaml* MUST be edited with your own details,
   * your Azure subscription details and
   * two variables you need to choose:
-    {deployment_name} - The label stem for many of the infrastructure and resources and the
+    {deployment_name} - The label stem for many of the infrastructure and resources
-    {deployment_environment} - The environment name for THIS Viya 4 deployment and the name of the kubernetes namespace for it.
+    {deployment_environment} - which will be environment name for THIS Viya 4 deployment and the name of the kubernetes namespace for it.

-It is IMPORTANT that BOTH of these variables conform to a few rules:
+It is IMPORTANT that BOTH of these variables conform to the following rules:
   * Eleven (11) characters or less so that all the derived fields have names that are not too long.
   * start with a lower-case letter
   * only contain letters, numbers and dash (-)
   * must not end with a dash

 ```
 cd azure-viya-partner-sandpit-iac